epicollect/epi-collect/ROADMAP.md

 - [x] Enable HTTPS
 - [ ] Polish UI
   - [ ] Home page
     - [ ] GIF of user going through steps
+    - [ ] Include count of traces in the database
   - [ ] Upload data step
     - [ ] Show the user how to upload via GIFs
     - [ ] Upload progress